 SM3c John Stanley Malinowski

-In any event, John Stanley enlisted in the Naval Reserve in 1940.
-He attended signal school in San Diego, then transferred to the U.S.S.
-Arizona in February 1941.
+He left in June 1940 for training in Illinois and by February 1941 was in Hawaii aboard the U.S.S.
+Arizona.
 Mr. Malinowski was a signalman and petty officer third class on the battleship when he was killed in the Japanese attack on Pearl Harbor on Dec.
 7, 1941.

 His youngest brother, Edward, told the Muskegon Chronicle in 1991 that the family was first told that he was missing.
 Then, in January 1942, the Navy said he was wounded but alive.
 He’d been confused with a sailor named Malaski, Edward said.
 A third telegram to the family delivered the terrible news that John Stanley was dead.